Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Introduction

+In order to address the limitations of the extant models, this paper introduces a new mixture vector autoregressive model that is closely related to the GMVAR model but allows the regimes to be conditionally heteroskedastic Student's $t$ VARs.
+This model, which we refer to as the Gaussian and Student's $t$ mixture vector autoregressive (G-StMVAR) model, thereby accommodates conditionally homoskedastic linear Gaussian VARs and conditionally heteroskedastic linear Student's $t$ VARs as its regimes (or mixture components).
+The G-StMVAR model can be described as the multivariate counterpart of the Gaussian and Student's $t$ mixture autoregressive (G-StMAR) model of \cite{Virolainen:2022}, and if all of its regimes are Student's $t$ VARs, the multivariate counterpart of the Student's $t$ mixture autoregressive (StMAR) model of \cite{Meitz+Preve+Saikkonen:2023} is obtained as a special case.
+At each time point, the G-StMVAR model generates an observation from one of its mixture components that is randomly selected according to the probabilities given by the mixing weights.

-This paper introduces a multivariate version of the G-StMAR model, and as a special case also a multivariate version of the StMAR model.
-The Gaussian and Student's $t$ mixture vector autoregressive (G-StMVAR) model accommodates conditionally homoskedastic linear Gaussian VARs and conditionally heteroskedastic linear Student's $t$ VARs as its mixture components.
-Both types of mixture components have the same form for the conditional mean, a linear function of the preceding $p$ observations, but the conditional covariance matrices are different.
-The linear Gaussian VARs have constant conditional covariance matrices.
-The conditional covariance matrices of the linear Student's $t$ VARs, in turn, consist of a constant covariance matrix multiplied by a time-varying scalar that depends on the quadratic form of the previous $p$ observations.
-In this sense, the conditional covariance is of ARCH (autoregressive conditional heteroskedasticity) type.
-But since it is just a time-varying scalar multiplying the constant covariance matrix, it is not as general as the conventional multivariate ARCH process that allows the entries of the conditional covariance matrix to vary relative to each other \citep[e.g., ][Section16.3]{Lutkepohl:2005}.
-The specific formulation of the conditional covariance matrix is, nonetheless, convenient for establishing stationary properties similar to the linear Gaussian VARs.
-Our specification of the conditional covariance matrix is also parsimonious, as it only depends on the degrees of freedom and the autoregressive parameters (in addition to the parameters in the constant covariance matrix).
-This is particularly advantegeous in the context of mixture VARs, as the large number of parameters may often be a problem even without an ARCH component.
+Both types of mixture components in the G-StMVAR model have the same form for the conditional mean, a linear function of the preceding $p$ observations, but their conditional covariance matrices are different.
+The linear Gaussian VARs have constant conditional covariance matrices, while those of the linear Student's $t$ VARs are products of a constant covariance matrix and a time-varying scalar that depends on the quadratic form of the previous $p$ observations.
+In contrast to the GMVAR model, our model is, hence, able to capture excess kurtosis and conditional heteroskedasticity also within the regimes.

+Our specification of the conditional covariance matrix is not as general as the conventional multivariate autoregressive conditional heteroskedasticity (ARCH) process that allows the entries of the conditional covariance matrix to vary relative to each other \citep[e.g., ][Section16.3]{Lutkepohl:2005}.
+It is, nonetheless, convenient for establishing stationarity properties similar to the linear Gaussian VARs.
+Our specification is also parsimonious, as it only depends on the covariance matrix, degrees of freedom, and autoregressive parameters.
+This parsimony is particularly advantegeous in mixture VARs, where the large number of parameters can often be a problem even without an ARCH component.